ryanpcmcquen/config-o-matic/README.md

 3. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
 This is NOT compatible with MISCELLANY, MULTILIB, SCRIPTS and PULSEAUDIO.
 If you select NEARFREE, you will NOT be presented with incompatible options.
 4. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
 5. SCRIPTS: Clones some git repos and helpful scripts into /root/.
-6. MULTILIB: Adds Eric Hameleer's MULTILIB repo to slackpkg+ and installs/upgrades it.
+6. MULTILIB: Adds Eric Hameleer's MULTILIB repo to slackpkg+ and installs/upgrades it (64 bit only).
-7. PULSEAUDIO: Installs PULSEAUDIO, effectively breaking sound.

 ###STABLE